liatrio/devops-bootcamp/docs/2-virtual-machines-containers/container-management.md

 1. **Docker Compose** is an application which can manage building and running multiple Docker containers using a simple interface.

-2. **Kubernetes** is a robust framework which manages complicated container environments in a uniform way regardless of wether it is running on a single machine or a cluster of VMs in a cloud provider.
+2. **Kubernetes** is a robust framework which manages complicated container environments in a uniform way regardless of whether it is running on a single machine or a cluster of VMs in a cloud provider.